erikwii/fuzzy-tanaman/README.md

 # fuzzy-tanaman
-Page to determine how long the plant need to be watered based on the temperature and humidity using Fuzzy Mamdani method in Javascript
+Web page to determine how long the plant need to be watered based on the temperature and humidity using Fuzzy Mamdani method in Javascript